At 10 TB, updating 200k rows can mean rewriting thousands of files. Here’s why, and what to do about it.

 Two mechanisms reduce the rewrite: Delta’s OPTIMIZE command and Z-ordering.

 Delta’s OPTIMIZE command merges small files into larger ones.
-On the benchmark table, compaction with an 8 MB target file size reduced the file count from 58,400 to ~5,200.
-(The config is spark.databricks.delta.optimize.maxFileSize — the databricks prefix is historical and applies to OSS Delta as well.)
-The 8 MB target was chosen for this benchmark specifically: a 1 GB target would drastically reduce within-partition file granularity in this setup, limiting the selectivity that Z-ordering needs to be effective.
+On the benchmark table, compaction with an 8 MB target file size reduced the total file count from 58,400 to ~5,200.
+(The MERGE’s partition predicate selects a similar count because the 30 hot partitions contain most of the table’s files after compaction.)
+The config is spark.databricks.delta.optimize.maxFileSize — the databricks prefix is historical and applies to OSS Delta as well.
+The 8 MB target was chosen for this benchmark specifically: a 1 GB target would drastically reduce within-partition file granularity in this setup — fewer, larger files means each file spans a wider value range, making min/max statistics less selective and limiting the benefit Z-ordering can provide.
 In production you typically target larger files; partitioning and clustering are how you regain selectivity.

 Z-ordering attacks the problem from the opposite direction.
 Instead of reading fewer files, it arranges the data so that matching rows concentrate into fewer files in the first place — using a space-filling curve to co-locate rows with similar values.
 When applied to the merge key, matching rows that were previously scattered across thousands of files concentrate into a fraction of the original set: